 - Possible need to pay for temporary staff

 The remedy to help keep down the costs of working sick is simple: stay home and recover.
 If you aren’t 100% sure of the sick leave policy at your company, this could be a great time to ask.

-For instance, it’s important to know if you have paid sick leave and how many hours you have available.
-If you don’t have paid sick leave, it’s equally important to know how it will impact your schedule and paycheck.
+For example, it’s important to know if you have paid sick leave and how many hours you have available.
+If you don’t have paid sick leave, it’s equally important to know how taking off will impact your schedule and paycheck.
 By knowing these facts, it could help you avoid stress about missing work and ease your mind during recovery.

 When you feel sick and are scheduled to work, ask your manager if you can: